We will need to use the following allowable limits:

 Again, we see that the DIFFERENCE in stresses between stages is independent of and

-From inspection of the very first diagram, using what we know about the definitions of and from the latter two diagrams, we can see that:
+From inspection of the very first diagram, using what we know about the definitions of and

 (14)